 - 1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
-See "Preparing the workspace". - The presence of the sample06 project is confirmed by using the "Dependency" view.
-If there is no sample06 project, import the sample06 project into the NetCOBOL Studio workspace.
+See "Preparing the workspace". - In the Dependency view, the presence of the presence of the SAMPLE06 project is confirmed.
+If there is no SAMPLE06 project, import the SAMPLE06 project into the NetCOBOL Studio workspace.
 See "Importing sample program project into NetCOBOL Studio workspace". - 3.
-Select the Sample06 project on the "Dependency" view, and verify that it matches the image below.
+The structure of the project is as follows.